Klipper3d/klipper/docs/Bootloaders.md

 Alternatively, one can use a
 [Raspberry Pi with OpenOCD](#running-openocd-on-the-raspberry-pi).

-To flash a bootloader with OpenOCD use a chip config similar to:
+To flash a bootloader with OpenOCD use the following chip config:
 ```
-set CHIPNAME at91samd21g18
 source [find target/at91samdXX.cfg]
 ```
 Obtain a bootloader - for example: